-"Before the trial, I hadn't thought much about it.
+"Before the trial, I hadn't graying Gideon, 52, left behind thought much about it.
 I just took it for granted I would get a lawyer.
-I thought it was required un-der the Constitution," Gideon said ection knew a little of the procedures man, and it started falling to- ties Union and bar associations. gether," Gideon said.
+I thought it was required under the Constitution," Gideon said Monday.

-In Florida's state prison at Raiford, Gideon began his legal fight.
-He was able to find only a few law books in the prison library, but among the inmates he found men who had been through in-"This is the happiest moment volved court cases, and some who trial, which he based on the consentenced without benefit of an write it simple and say what I believed and make my points," said Gideon.
+In Florida's state prison at Raiford, Gideon began his legal fight. law books in the prison library men who had been through inection knew a little of the procedures trial, which he based on the consentenced without benefit of an attorney.